vplesko/libwfc/README.md

 ```

 Simply run `bin/cli` or `bin/gui` to see the list of possible arguments.

+The library itself does not deal with file I/O nor with backtracking in case WFC runs into a contradiction.
+CLI and GUI both do.

 GUI lets you watch WFC as it runs and you can pause/unpause it.
 You can also erase parts of the generated image and force WFC to generate them anew.